 On the other hand, many expats elect to put their children in private schools where they may get a better education, but this comes with a hefty price tag.
 In the case of English-speaking private international schools, expat children will have an environment that is closer to what they’re used to at home but this will entail a degree of isolation from their local peers.

-The Greek education system is administered by the Ministry of Education, Research and Religious Affairs.
-By law, all children between six and 15 years old are required to attend school.
+All children between six and 15 years old are required to attend school.
 During these years, public schooling is tuition-free.

 The schooling system in Greece is divided into three levels: